 In our rapidly changing world, the field of education must adapt to continue to meet (and ideally, exceed) students’ evolving needs.
-Weaving social and emotional learning (SEL) into students’ school days teaches social skills and gives students skills to succeed including building relationships, navigating challenges, and fostering resilience.
+Weaving social-emotional skills into students’ school days gives students opportunities to develop the skills they need including building relationships, navigating challenges, and fostering resilience.

 Starting at the Educator Level